International Affairs

 Honors

-The honors program is based on the thesis.
-All international affairs majors who have a GPA of 3.700 or higher in the major are eligible.
-Students whose theses are judged by department faculty to be of superior quality, originality, and insight will receive the award of honors upon graduation.
+The honors program is based on the IA thesis.
+All international affairs majors who have a major GPA of 3.700 or higher (or who can plausibly achieve this major GPA by the time of their graduation) are eligible for honors consideration.
+Eligible students will be invited to declare their honors candidacy early in the thesis process.
+Students whose theses are judged by department faculty to be of superior quality, originality, and insight will receive the award of departmental honors upon graduation.

 Faculty